-Therefore, Indonesia is divided into 3 time zones:
+Therefore, Indonesia time is divided into 3 zones:

 There is no daylight saving time in Indonesia because it is a tropical country, lies right on the equator.
 Days and nights are equal, 12 hours a day.
 There is only half hour difference on the time of sunrise when the sun is in the farthest north or south.
 Hence, the sunrise is between 5.45 and 6.15 am, Western Indonesia Standard Time.
 Likewise for the sunset, it is between 5.45 and 6.15 pm.

 Since ExploreSunda.com only covers the area of Sunda, the Indonesia time we use here is the Western Indonesia Standard Time, which is GMT+7 hours.

 The school hours in Indonesia varies, depending on the type of the school.
 Normally, students in standard schools go to school from Monday to Saturday, the school starts between 6.30am and 7.00am until mid day.
 The students in national plus and international schools go to school from Monday to Friday.
 Usually they start a bit later because they study longer everyday to cover up the free Saturday.